pandeykartikey/goto/README.md

     # This is a comment

 ## 6. Contributing
-If you spot anything that seems wrong, please do [report an issue](https://github.com/pandeykartikey/goto/issues).
+If you spot anything that seems wrong, please do [report an issue](https://github.com/pandeykartikey/goto/issues/new).

-If you feel something is missing in goto, consider creating an [issue](https://github.com/pandeykartikey/goto/issues) or submitting a [pull request](https://github.com/pandeykartikey/goto/pulls).
+If you feel something is missing in goto, consider creating an [issue](https://github.com/pandeykartikey/goto/issues/new) or submitting a [pull request](https://github.com/pandeykartikey/goto/pulls).

 ## 7. Acknowledgments
-This programming language takes inspiration from the Book [Write an Interpreter in Go](https://interpreterbook.com).
+This programming language takes inspiration from the book [Write an Interpreter in Go](https://interpreterbook.com).

 ## 8. License
 Goto is licensed under [MIT License](https://github.com/pandeykartikey/goto/blob/master/LICENSE.md).

 ## 9. Contact
 If you have any queries regarding the project or just want to say hello, feel free to drop a mail at pandeykartikey99@gmail.com.